amanverma123-prog/DSA_with-Aman/BST/README.md

 * Binary Search Tree properties
 * Searching efficiently in a BST
 * Insertion in a Binary Search Tree
+* Deletion of a node from a BST
+* Handling deletion of leaf nodes
+* Handling nodes with one child
+* Handling nodes with two children
+* Finding the rightmost node of the left subtree
+* Reconnecting subtrees after deletion
 * Iterative BST traversal
 * Finding the correct position for a new node
 * Navigating left when `val < root->data`